vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 #### Generic jokes, yuks and laffs (not category theory specific, but hopefully as or more hilarious, or nearly as much, one can only hope)

-- Definition of _homomorphism_: In abstract algebra and category theory, a  _homomorphism_ is a ... you know what, it doesn't matter because whatever that morphism does with his partner in the privacy of his own functor is his own business.
+- Definition of _homomorphism_: In abstract algebra and category theory, a  _homomorphism_ is a ... you know what, it doesn't matter what a homomorphism is because whatever that morphism does with his partner in the privacy of his own functor is his own business.

 - Open source software, not to be confused with: open source softwear, open sores software, open sores softwear, or "Open sores, soft where?"